rust-lang/reference/src/paths.md

 start being resolved from a place which differs based on edition.
 Each identifier in the path must resolve to an item.

-r[paths.qualifiers.global-root.edition2015]
+r[paths.qualifiers.global-root.edition2018]
+> [!EDITION-2018]
-> **Edition Differences**: In the 2015 Edition, identifiers resolve from the "crate root"
+> In the 2015 Edition, identifiers resolve from the "crate root"
 > (`crate::` in the 2018 edition), which contains a variety of different items, including
 > external crates, default crates such as `std` or `core`, and items in the top level of
 > the crate (including `use` imports).